THYROID FUNCTION TESTS

 WHEN IS A THYROID FUNCTION TEST DONE?

-We advise TFTs to be done, if a patient is thought to suffer from hyperthyroidism (overactive thyroid) or hypothyroidism (under active thyroid), or to monitor the effectiveness of either thyroid-suppression or hormone replacement therapy.
-It is also requested routinely in conditions linked to thyroid disease, such as atrial fibrillation and anxiety disorder. (https://en.wikipedia.org/wiki/Thyroid_function_tests)
+We advise TFTs to be done if a patient is thought to suffer from hyperthyroidism (overactive thyroid) or hypothyroidism (underactive thyroid) or to monitor the effectiveness of either thyroid-suppression or hormone replacement therapy.
+It is also requested routinely in conditions linked to thyroid diseases, such as atrial fibrillation and anxiety disorder.

 WHAT IS TSH?